Jadwiga of Poland: Childhood (1373/1374 – 1382)

-Louis agreed to give Jadwiga in marriage to William of Austria on 4 March 1375.
+Louis I agreed to give Jadwiga in marriage to William of Austria on 4 March 1375.
 The children's sponsalia de futuro, or "provisional marriage", was celebrated at Hainburg on 15 June 1378.
 The ceremony established the legal framework for the consummation of the marriage without any further ecclesiastical act as soon as they both reached the age of maturity.
-Duke Leopold agreed that Jadwiga would only receive Treviso, a town that was to be conquered from the Republic of Venice, as dowry from her father.
+Duke William agreed that Jadwiga would only receive Treviso, a town that was to be conquered from the Republic of Venice, as dowry from her father.
 After the ceremony, Jadwiga stayed in Austria for almost two years; she mainly lived in Vienna.

 Catherine died in late 1378.
-Louis persuaded the most influential Polish lords to swear an oath of loyalty to her younger sister, Mary, in September 1379.
-She was betrothed to Sigismund of Luxemburg, a great-grandson of Casimir the Great, who had been Louis's predecessor on the Polish throne.
+Louis I persuaded the most influential Polish lords to swear an oath of loyalty to her younger sister, Mary, in September 1379.
+She was betrothed to Sigismund of Luxemburg, a great-grandson of Casimir III the Great, who had been Louis I's predecessor on the Polish throne.
 The "promised marriage" of Jadwiga and William was confirmed at their fathers' meeting in Zólyom (now Zvolen in Slovakia) on 12 February 1380.
 Hungarian lords also approved the document, implying that Jadwiga and William were regarded as her father's successors in Hungary.

-A delegation of the Polish lords and clergy paid formal homage to Sigismund of Luxemburg as their future king on 25 July 1382.
-The Poles believed that Louis planned also to persuade the Hungarian lords and prelates to accept Jadwiga and William of Austria as his heirs in Hungary.
+A delegation of the Polish lords and clergy paid formal homage to Sigismund of Luxembourg as their future king on 25 July 1382.
+The Poles believed that Louis also planned to persuade the Hungarian lords and prelates to accept Jadwiga and William of Austria as his heirs in Hungary.
 However, he died on 10 September 1382.
 Jadwiga was present at her father's death bed.